Diagnosis

 Definitions

 Advanced HIV disease: for adults, adolescents, and children aged 5 years or more, “advanced HIV disease” is defined as a CD4 cell count of less than 200 cells/mm³ or a WHO clinical stage 3 or 4 event at presentation for care.
-All children with HIV aged under 5 years should be considered as having advanced disease at presentation.
+All children living with HIV aged under 5 years should be considered as having advanced disease at presentation.